Enterline History, Family Crest & Coats of Arms

-Silesia.
+The ancestral home of the Enterline family lies in the East German region of Silesia.
 The surname Enterline is derived from the Greek personal name "Andreas," meaning "manly," and indicates "a son of Anders."

 Early Origins of the Enterline family

-Silesia, where the name gained a significant reputation for its contribution to the emerging mediaeval society.
+The surname Enterline was first found in Silesia, where the name gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the same house acquired distant estates and branches, some in foreign countries, always elevating their social status by their great contributions to society.
 Moving north the name was also recorded with estates in Denmark where they were a family of note.

 Early History of the Enterline family